-If you are interested in using Skype this news, we recently found an exploit which can be used by other Skype users to discover your remote and local IP to route.
+If you are interested in using Skype this news, we recently found an exploit which can be used by other Skype users to discover their local and remote IP addresses in.
 A note posted on the blog skype-open-source has revealed the details of this exploit.

-Unfortunately the process of using this exploit is pretty simple.
+Unfortunately the process to use this exploit is pretty simple.
 First, a person can download a hacked version of SkypeKit and then change some registry keys.
 Then all that person has to do is try to add a new contact in the Skype program.
 The data recipient is revealed when you click on the information card on Skype.
-Not even necessary to send a confirmation of contact for the user, which means that he or she will not be aware that they are watching their IP addresses.
+It is not even necessary to send a confirmation of contact for the user, which means that he or she will not be aware that they are watching their IP addresses.

-This method could be used to identify the countries of origin of a Skype user and know the city, next to which ISP has that user.
+This method could be used to determine country of origin of a Skype user and know the city, next to which ISP has that user.
 It could also be used by hackers to go after a particular team.
-However, only seems to work if a Skype user is online at the time the request is made.
+However, it appears that only works if a Skype user is online at the time the application is made.
 We have contacted Skype to give us information about this vulnerability and if they have plans to fix it.

-John Gruber was as true when reviewing pointed to Dan Frakes' application mailing Mountain Lion , which highlights the fact that the application removed its support for RSS (he calls it an "interesting failure", it is right and that was done discreetly).
-In fact, the most interesting aspect of the review, even though this information is buried in the bottom of this article, along with references indicating what RSS support also appears to have been removed from Safari.
-(Read more ...)
+John Gruber was in the way , when aimed at reviewing Dan Frakes' application mailing Mountain Lion , which highlights the fact that the application removed its support for RSS (he calls an "interesting failure", what is right and that was done discreetly).
+In fact, it is the most interesting aspect of the review, even though this information is buried in the bottom of this article, along with references indicating which support RSS also seems to have been removed from Safari.
+(Read More ...)

-Fujifilm presents the perfect solution for advanced photo enthusiasts who have been in search of similar to an SLR that offers results but without a heavy equipment transport objectives.
+Fujifilm has the perfect solution for advanced photo enthusiasts who have been searching for similar to an SLR that offers results but without transporting heavy equipment goals.
 Now, they can get their hands on the new FinePix HS30, a semi compact megazoom that promises versatility and optical quality.
 (Read more ...)

-Fujifilm, the Japanese brand leader in photographic technology, introduces its latest digital camera models star in the Venezuelan market.
-It is innovative FinePix F550, FinePix T300, FinePix T200 and FinePix HS20, designed four teams with the firm intention that the high-level photography is becoming more affordable for those looking for the highest quality image capture.
+Fujifilm, the leading Japanese brand in photographic technology, introduces its latest digital camera models star in the Venezuelan market.
+It is innovative FinePix F550, FinePix T300 FinePix T200 and FinePix HS20, four teams designed with the firm intention that the high-level photography is becoming more affordable for those looking for the highest quality image capture.

 CPS celebrates new achievements framed an important path that brings success and recognition.
-This time the sales team of the company and Hector Riccio, general manager for Venezuela, received from Enrique Mareque, Country Manager of Cisco, the distinctions "Best Architectural Partner Play Data Center Virtualization", "Collaboration among Partners" and "Spirit One Cisco ", which recognized the company's performance during fiscal year 2011.
+This time the sales team of the company and Hector Riccio, general manager for Venezuela, received from the hands of Enrique Mareque, Country Manager of Cisco, distinctions "Best Architectural Partner Play Data Center Virtualization", "Collaboration among Partners" and "Spirit One Cisco ", which recognized the company's performance during fiscal year 2011.
 (Read more ...)

 Successfully Forum "Free Knowledge and Technological Sovereignty was held in the Bolivarian Revolution

-As part of the V National Conference on Technological Sovereignty, organized by the Collective Teletriunfador, he performed alongside numerous social groups and individuals committed to the consolidation of technological sovereignty, the Forum "Free Knowledge and Technological Sovereignty in the Bolivarian Revolution "which provided a meeting place for the organized community, political and intellectual movements in order to raise awareness about the importance of free technological knowledge and self-determination within a new framework based on social solidarity constant expansion of towns .
-(Read more ...)
+As part of the V National Conference on Technological Sovereignty, organized by the Collective Teletriunfador was held by many social groups and individuals committed to the consolidation of technological sovereignty, the Forum "Free Knowledge and Technological Sovereignty in the Bolivarian Revolution "which provided a meeting place for the organized community, political and intellectual movements in order to raise awareness about the importance of free knowledge and technological self-determination within a new framework based on social solidarity constant expansion of towns . (read more ...)

-Surfing the net I found a number of Adobe products that can be very useful to both designers and developers, will comment the properties of some of them: Adobe BrowserLab is an application that facilitates testing browser compatibility, Adobe Helium allows create interactive content, widgets and animations all with html5 and css3, Adobe Master allows Sync, store, share, and review the Project, another of these interesting adobe product is Adobe Muse which allows graphic designers to create and publish professionally, websites without writing code.
+While surfing the net I found a number of Adobe products that can be very useful to both designers and developers, will comment the properties of some of them: Adobe BrowserLab is an application that facilitates testing browser compatibility, Adobe Helium allows create interactive content, widgets and animations all with html5 and CSS3, Adobe Master allows Sync, store, share, and review the Project, another of these interesting adobe product is Adobe Muse which allows graphic designers to create and publish professional, websites without writing code.
 (Read more ...)

-As I always say, the use of free software is unethical if not a technical problem, that is the detail I would say the famous Cantinflas.
-If you could bring free software into a mathematical formulation, would be as follows:
+As I always say, the use of free software is unethical if not a technical problem, here is the detail say the famous Cantinflas.
+If you could bring free software into a mathematical formulation would be as follows:

-S oftware Royalty = (Freedom + Sovereignty + Ethics) ^ Consciousness
+Free S oftware = (+ Sovereignty + Ethics Freedom) ^ Consciousness

-When I analyze the business strategies of proprietary software, I begin to realize a constant: the progressive elimination of the rights of the users, and therefore its digital imprisonment, so let's put it, when we buy or we give away a pair of shoes, can use at will, after long use, we can send them to change the sole or dye them, maybe give them away to a brother or acquaintance who need them, at the last pair of shoes is ours and we can do whatever we want with them.
-Is it the same with proprietary software ?
-Therefore not obvious that, first of all do not buy proprietary software, as we can not give it away, or lend, or adapt, much less copy, so I really do not buy it just ask on loan to the software company [a loan that is very expensive by the way] to the end when you go to a store and buy a proprietary software, really what you're buying is the case, with its beautiful and thoughtful designs that attract users attention., for anything you are buying the software, since the end you can not do anything with it, anything you do with something that was yours truly.
+When I analyze the business strategies of proprietary software, I begin to realize a constant: the phasing out of user rights, and therefore its digital imprisonment, so let's put it, when we buy or we give away a pair of shoes, we can use at will, after long use, we can send them to change the sole or dye them, maybe give away a brother or acquaintance who need them, at the last pair of shoes is ours and we can do whatever we want with them.
+Is it the same with proprietary software ?, well obviously not, first of all do not buy proprietary software, as we can not give it away, or lend, or adapt, much less copy, so I really do not buy it just ask on loan to the business of software [a loan that is very expensive by the way], to the end when you go to a store and buy a proprietary software, really what you are buying is the box, with its beautiful and thoughtful designs drawing attention from users., for anything you are buying software since the end you can not do anything with it, anything you do with something that was yours truly.

 To take an obvious example for all, now there have been efforts to promote open formats and interfaces that enhance interoperability between systems from different manufacturers.
-In contrast to this Office takes its latest version format (.
-Docx,.
-Pptx,.
-Etcx) which not only restricts the interoperability with other office suites like OpenOffice if it determines that additional compatibility between the same Office package Previous [+ $$$] versions leaving organizations vulnerable and tied to a technology that expires very quickly just for more money.
-Not to mention the restrictive and exclusive technologies with Apple audio and video devices that force you to use just something that is well identified with rotten manzanita [it's my way or the highway]
+In contrast to this Office takes its latest version in the format (docx, pptx, .etcx) which not only restricts the interoperability with other office suites like OpenOffice but it determines that additional compatibility between the same Office package earlier versions [+ $$$] leaving organizations vulnerable and tied to a technology that expires very quickly just for more money.
+Not to mention the restrictive and exclusionary Apple technology with audio and video devices that force you to use just something that is well identified with the rotten apple [it's my way or the highway]

 Choose examples to explain the disadvantages for a country like ours to use proprietary software.
-I go with another example imagine we have all the digitized data of the birth of a country under the Office format [safe so = S] while we are on good terms with Microsoft and paying the license we can make use of our information, but imagine disaster would happen if this information quedase kidnapped and thus unavailable for such a simple reason as we decided to change office solution [migration problems in sight] or simply are included in the blacklist of the axis of evil, as is well described in this article, ie free software is a matter of sovereignty and independence no cost.
-There are other interesting and innovative ways to explain the concepts of free software and copyleft, such as project OpenCola
+I go with another example imagine we have all the digitized data of the birth of a country under the Office format, [it is safe as well = S] while we're on good terms with Microsoft and paying the license we can make use of OUR information, but imagine disaster would happen if this information quedase kidnapped and thus unavailable for such a simple reason as we decided to change office solution [migration problems in sight] or simply are included in the blacklist of the axis of evil, as is well described in this article, ie free software is a matter of sovereignty and independence no cost.
+There are other very interesting and innovative ways to explain the concepts of free software and copyleft, such as project OpenCola

 Adobe says Flash support for tablets based on Google with its next version of Android "Honeycomb" operating system, will be available "in a few weeks."

-Honeycomb is the first version of Android designed for tablet PC and is expected with great impatience.
+Honeycomb is the first version of Android designed for Tablet PCs and is expected with great impatience.
 The Motorola Xoom tablet will be launched on Thursday as the first to run this software, but initial versions do not come with flash support.
-Verizon, which will put it up for sale to said previously that Flash will be available in "spring 2011."
-(Read more ...)
+Verizon, which will put it on sale to said previously that Flash will be available in "spring 2011" (Read more ...)

-This has been an interesting community of web design week.
-W3C has unveiled the official logo for HTML5 to help developers and designers to "tell the world that are using HTML5."
-The logo was designed by the design agency Ocupop , and licensed under a Creative Commons Attribution 3.0, a permissive license to 'mix' the licensed work.
+This has been an interesting for the web design community week.
+W3C has unveiled the official logo for HTML 5 to help developers and designers to "tell the world that are using HTML5."
+The logo was designed by the design agency Ocupop , and licensed under a Creative Commons Attribution 3.0, a permissive license that allows 'mix' the licensed work.
 The logo has been made available to all on stickers and T-shirts, there is also a gallery of examples to promote the logo and use.
 (Read more ...)